goauthentik/authentik/website/docs/enterprise/get-started.md

 Access your Enterprise features by first [purchasing a license](./manage-enterprise.md#buy-a-license) for the organization.

+To open the Customer portal and buy a license, go to the Admin interface and in the left pane, navigate to **Enterprise -> Licenses**, and then click **Go to Customer portal**.

-The license key provides access to the Customer portal, where you define your organization and its members, manage billing, and access our Support center.
+The license key provides direct access to the Customer portal, where you define your organization and its members, manage billing, and access our Support center.

 ## Visit the Support center